AIR's Full Spectrum Storytelling Intensive

 Tuesday: CUTTING UP NARRATIVE

 There are thousands of ways to tell the same story.
 How do you decide what goes first?
 Where do you end?
-In this session we look at our successes, failures and best attempts in telling creative narratives.
+In this session we look at our successes, failures, and best attempts at telling creative narratives.